leaflabs/libmaple/docs/source/maple-ide-install.rst

 Download
 --------

-The current release of the Maple IDE is version 0.0.9.
+Maple IDE 0.0.10 Beta is now available.
 Choose the correct version for your operating system:

 .. list-table::
    :widths: 15 30 50